intel/llvm/sycl/doc/design/DeviceGlobal.md

-The OpenCL backend has a proposed extension [`cl_intel_global_variable_access`][10] that defines functions `clEnqueueReadGlobalVariableINTEL()` and `clEnqueueWriteGlobalVariableINTEL()` which can be easily used to implement these PI interfaces.
+The OpenCL backend has a proposed extension [`cl_intel_global_variable_access`][10] that defines functions `clEnqueueReadGlobalVariableINTEL()` and `clEnqueueWriteGlobalVariableINTEL()` which can be easily used to implement these UR interfaces.
 This DPC++ design depends upon implementation of that OpenCL extension.

 [10]: <opencl-extensions/cl_intel_global_variable_access.asciidoc>

-The CUDA backend has existing APIs `cuModuleGetGlobal()` and `cuMemcpyAsync()` which can be used to implement these PI interfaces.
+The CUDA backend has existing APIs `cuModuleGetGlobal()` and `cuMemcpyAsync()` which can be used to implement these UR interfaces.

 ## Design choices